Manufacturing Sales – Fear, Ignorance & CRMs

 Even if the lead does become a customer, if it’s a one-off purchase - again, the salesmen will rarely return to upsell the latest model.
 Many British business owners are over-polite.
 They tend to wait for the customer to initiate a new transaction.

 Our experience has been that, unless there is some kind of monthly recurring income through a maintenance plan or where the customer is a wholesaler who regularly buys more stock, British sales teams don't really monitor any interactions.
 But, even in this type of example, these engagements would be to keep the customer up to date with the latest models so not necessarily requiring a tool that allowed them to record engagement in anything but the most general way.
 A bit like the CRM on LinkedIn.

 Spreadsheets or CRM?

 I asked a couple of salesmen of my acquaintance who work for manufacturers how they stored their data.
 One said: “What’s a CRM?” and explained that he didn’t use spreadsheets either.
-He preferred to keep his own notes about the enquiries he was self-generating, rather than relying on lacklustre cold leads from the company telesales team.
+He prefered to keep his own notes about the enquiries he was self-generating, rather than relying on lacklustre cold leads from the company telesales team.